cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 to reviews.
 I don't plan to add any new features at the moment.
 Maybe later._

+There are a couple of things that seems to me could still be fixed for a first draft if I have time:
+* The order of the tabs is not always the same after the UI is reloaded.
+These could easily be written to file, so I'll do it.
+* The (requested) Valence tab is not what's intended yet and is not persisted.
+I may do some more work on that before stopping.

 ## Goals of the first draft.
 (These are not in any particular order.)

 * Allow the user to load datasets.